 Information on the different RTMP Outputs can be found here

 RTMP Output is typically used for streaming content over the public internet to destinations like YouTube Live and Facebook Live.
 Videon encoders can stream to any RTMP destination, given a valid RTMP URL.

-On EdgeCaster, the Video and Audio source will have to be selected explicitly before the output can start.
+On Node/EdgeCaster, the Video and Audio source will have to be selected explicitly before the output can start.
 Multple Bitrate streaming via RTMP can be done by selecting individual MBR Group Member Video Profiles for the respective RTMP outputs sending to their own RTMP URL, assuming the platform supports RTMP MBR ingest (for example, Akamai).

-On EdgeCaster, HTTP Pull will be unique in that it can select the whole MBR Group as the Video Source.
+On Node/EdgeCaster, HTTP Pull will be unique in that it can select the whole MBR Group as the Video Source.
 This is what enables HTTP Multiple Bitrate Streaming.
 When the MBR group is selected as the Video Source, the HTTP output will stream each Video Profile as its own individual quality in the same HTTP Stream.

 HTTP Push is an output type that supports HLS and DASH workflows streaming to a cloud origin server, from which content is then usually distributed via a CDN.

 Common origin servers and/or CDNs that Videon products are used with include AWS and Akamai, though any server accepting standard HTTP PUTs of files should work with Node/EdgeCaster's HTTP Push.